Is it difficult to start a fashion brand?

-Fashion industry is very fascinating and glamorous, and truly tempting to be part of, but what does it require to start your own fashion label?
+Fashion industry is very fascinating and glamorous, and truly tempting to be part of, but what does it require to start your own fashion brand/label?

 This question has probably crossed your mind if you are interested in starting your own fashion brand.